 The Centered: Slightly Off-Center senior citizen art show is featured in the Lobby at the Davis Family YMCA during the month of June.
 The public was invited to meet artists from area assisted living and specialty care centers at the Artists’ Reception on Sunday, June 9.
 In addition to enjoying the paintings, guests are treated to light refreshments and entertainment by the Classical Strings Quartet.

 Speak Your Peace invites students of any skill level to express themselves regarding teen issues and angst.
 Art allows the conveyance of feelings be they happy, sad, depressed, lonely, hopeful, or anything in between.
 Anyone who is currently in 9th-12th grade or equivalent is eligible to participate in the Speak Your Peace art show.
 Only original works completed while in high school are allowed to be submitted.
 We accept any skill level.
 This art show takes place at the Davis Family YMCA in the Lobby.
-Stay tuned for more information on our 2020 show!
+To download the PROSPECTUS, click HERE.

 Suzanne Gray, Arts & Humanities Coordinator, firstname.lastname@example.org or 330-480-5656 x 247